oasis-tcs/codelist-genericode/README.md

 The published results are not stored in the GitHub repository, _per se_.

 See the [Actions tab](https://github.com/oasis-tcs/codelist-genericode/actions) for the results of publishing processes and distribution packaging, being careful to note the branch indicated.
-At particular milestones (typically when the `main` branch is updated), these files are archived in the [committee Kavi documentation (members only)](https://www.oasis-open.org/apps/org/workgroup/codelist/documents.php) [(Public access)](https://www.oasis-open.org/committees/documents.php?wg_abbrev=codelist&show_descriptions=yes).
+At particular milestones (typically when the `main` branch is updated) these files are archived in the [committee Kavi documentation (members only)](https://www.oasis-open.org/apps/org/workgroup/codelist/documents.php) [(Public access)](https://www.oasis-open.org/committees/documents.php?wg_abbrev=codelist&show_descriptions=yes).

 Each downloaded result is doubly-zipped: the outer zip for GitHub extraction purposes and the inner zip for posting to Kavi and distribution.
+Moreover, the actual content is copied in the distribution in its own third ZIP for posting.
 The `archive-only-not-in-final-distribution/` subdirectory is not meant for inclusion in the final home in the [OASIS document server](https://docs.oasis-open.org/codelist), only for archive purposes in Kavi.

 For genericode v1.0 cs02, the chain of package ZIP files begins [here for OASIS members](https://www.oasis-open.org/apps/org/workgroup/codelist/document.php?document_id=68158) and [here for the general public](https://www.oasis-open.org/committees/document.php?document_id=68158), but be careful to note the links are to the _start_ of the chain.
 See the top of the document revision history below the metadata for the most current package in the chain of uploaded revisions.